isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 - Endpoint GET/data/available/registration lists all possible open and controlled programs available for registration with a service account.
 - Endpoint GET/data/available/cohorts lists all possible programs and projects available to use to make a cohort of the data available.

+**Known Issues**

+- Analysis Type: Seq peek Formatting is Elongated on occasion
+- If the user shares a Cohort, neither the owner nor the person who was granted access to Cohort will receive a confirmation email when sharing a Cohort.
+- CCLE data cannot be plotted when working with workbooks.
+ISB-CGC will resolve this functionality after the GDC formally releases CCLE data.
+- When a user duplicates a Worksheet, then tries to implement the log scale, it will not function properly.
+- The set operation for existing Cohorts complement is behaving exceptionally slow.
+- The mouse-over feature is currently disabled for program TARGET with disease code ALL.
+- When uploading TARGET files using the cohort barcode creation feature from the GDC, you may get an invalid barcodes error message and unable to upload all the barcodes.
+- On the File Browser page for Diagnostic images there is no GDC file UUID associated to them.
+- Sharing a workbook with someone else will cause the analysis to reset.
+- Work is underway to rework our cohort creation page to better display images associated with samples.

 *August 27, 2019*